Case Closed: Video games

 Case Closed's expansion into the video games industry followed behind its foray into animation.
 On December 27, 1996, Detective Conan: Chika Yuuenchi Satsujin Jiken was released for the Game Boy.
-Since then, 20 games have been released with Detective Conan: Kako Kara no Zensōkyoku Prelude set for Spring of 2012 for the Nintendo DS and PlayStation Portable.
+Since then, 24 games have been released.
 Currently, the majority of the games have only been released in Japan, though Nobilis has localized Case Closed: The Mirapolis Investigation for the PAL region.
 All dedicated Detective Conan games released for the Game Boy, Sony's consoles, the WonderSwan, and the Nintendo DS have been developed by Bandai.
 Banpresto developed the Case Closed titles on the Game Boy Color and Game Boy Advance while Marvelous Entertainment developed Case Closed: The Mirapolis Investigation.

 Audio CDs

 Katsuo Ono composed and arranged the music in the Case Closed animation; his works have been released on several CDs.
 Two image albums, comprising several songs sung by Japanese voice actors of the characters in the animation, were also released.
 Several theme music were performed by pop musicians such as B'z, Zard, and Garnet Crow.
 The first four theme music were released by Universal Music Group and all releases thereafter were by Being Inc.

 The Best of Detective Conan and The Best of Detective Conan 2 albums collectively sold over 2.2 million copies, while singles from The Best of Detective Conan 3 collectively sold over 1.6 million copies.
 On July 25, 2017, the singer Mai Kuraki was awarded a Guinness World Record for singing the most theme songs in a single anime series, having sung 21 songs for Detective Conan, starting with her hit song "Secret of My Heart" (2000).